Determinations of angular stiffness in rotational optical tweezers: Passive Methods for Angular Stiffness Determination

 is used to determine the power spectrum:

 where $f_c = \chi/(2\pi\gamma_0) = 1/(2\pi\tau_\mathrm{opt})$ is the corner frequency, with white noise of power, $|\tilde{\xi}(f)|^2=1$.
 The power spectrum takes the form of a Lorentzian, with a flat plateau at low frequencies consistent with harmonic motion in a high loss medium and a $f^{-2}$ proportionality of decay at high frequencies that is characteristic of Brownian walks \citep{berg-sorensen_power_2004}.
-The corner frequency is the inverse of the characteristic angular trapping time constant of the probe in the fluid, and it marks the transition between these regimes, providing a direct measure of the trap stiffness.
+The corner frequency is the inverse of the characteristic angular trapping time, marking the transition between these regimes and providing a direct measure of the trap stiffness.
 In an experiment, we cannot find the power spectrum, but instead find the PSD, which is obtained with $S_\phi(f)=|\tilde{\phi}(f)|^2/t_\mathrm{meas}$, where $t_\mathrm{meas}$ is the total measurement time.

 Fitting the PSD to Eq.~\ref{eqn:psd_model} often yields both $D$ and $f_c$ from which a robust estimate of $\gamma_0$ and $\chi$ are obtained.
 The experimental noise spectrum can be measured and subtracted from the PSD before fitting to improve accuracy.
 Fig.~\ref{fig:stochastic_analysis}E shows the PSDs for three different trapping powers, together with Lorentzian fits.
 Increasing trap power shifts the corner frequency to higher values, consistent with a stiffer angular potential.
 The data sets are truncated at the Nyquist frequency to minimise aliasing.
 Windowing and segment averaging are commonly used to reduce spectral leakage and improve statistical reliability.
 Deviations from the expected dynamics due to the hydrodynamic and inertial effects are discussed later in Section~\ref{sec:influence_hydro} and can be neglected for most rotational experiments outside the rotational ballistic regime \citep{watson_interrogating_2025}.